dqgorelick/visual_stories/README.md

 - navigate to main directory
 - run `npm install` to install dependencies
 - run `node server.js` to start up web server
-- navigate to localhost:8080 in the broswer
+- navigate to localhost:8080 in the browser

 ## Technologies